Image relevance check

 Prep notes

-Large shrimp (21-25 count) peeled and deveined, tails on or off, unsalted butter divided, and garlic thinly sliced before you start cooking so the method does not stall.
+Large shrimp (21-25 count) peeled and deveined, tails on or off, unsalted butter divided, and garlic thinly sliced before heat goes on.

 Adjustment logic